zingale/phy504/_sources/testing.rst.txt

-There are a wide variety of tests for general codes (the Wikipedia `software testing <https://en.wikipedia.org/wiki/Software_testing>`_ page gives a good overview:
+There are a wide variety of tests for general codes (the Wikipedia `software testing <https://en.wikipedia.org/wiki/Software_testing>`_ page gives a good overview):

 * *unit testing* : for each of your functions, you provide one or more tests that exercise that function alone, ensuring that it gives the